Policy made with people,not flung at them.

 The intuitive solution to the housing shortage is the right one: build more houses.
 How many, what type, and where is a problem best left to the states to determine.
 But the federal government has a role too.
 Entire new neighborhoods will be required, and that drives costs and considerations beyond the initial build.

-Affordability is an equity issue.
-Those who create the economy ought to be able to inhabit it.
+Those who create the economy ought to be able to live in it.

 I propose a solution set that has the federal government remove obstacles that would otherwise pile costs on new home buyers.